Thomas Young (mass murderer): Murders, trial, and execution

-Thomas was only charged with Fulford's murder.
+Thomas was charged only with Fulford's murder.
 During the investigation, police did not state an official motive, but said there was strong evidence that Clara Gordon had been raped.
 She had fled the house, but was dragged inside by Thomas.
 Her body was found on a couch.
-Neighbors said Thomas had been upset when Clara, who he had known for years, married Gordon.
+Neighbours said Thomas had been upset when Clara, who he had known for years, married Gordon.
 They described him as moody and unpredictable.
 It was later found that Clara had been pregnant.
 The couple had only been married for about two weeks.

 During his murder trial in March 1959, multiple witnesses said Thomas was the shooter.
-Thomas was the only witness to take the stand in his defense.
+Thomas was the only witness to take the stand in his defence.
 He said he was drinking heavily that night and could not remember what had happened.
-Thomas claimed his last memory was leaving a party at a neighbor's home and heading home, and that he "came to" while walking on a nearby highway, and realized he was carrying a rifle and a revolver.
+Thomas claimed his last memory was leaving a party at a neighbour's home and heading home, and that he "came to" while walking on a nearby highway, and realized he was carrying a rifle and a revolver.
 He then said he came across the bodies, got scared, and ran to his grandparents' home.

 The trial lasted four days.
 On March 21, after deliberating for three hours, the jury found Thomas guilty of murder.
-He received a mandatory death sentence without a recommendation for mercy, and had an execution date set for June 30, 1959.
+He was sentenced to death without a recommendation for mercy, and had an execution date set for June 30.
 Thomas did not react as the verdict and sentence were read.

-After Thomas's appeals failed, and the federal cabinet denied his bid for reprieve, he was executed as scheduled at the Kenora District Jail.
+After Thomas's appeals failed and the federal cabinet denied his bid for reprieve, he was hanged as scheduled at the Kenora District Jail.
 A sheriff said Thomas was "exceptionally calm" as he walked to the gallows and had no last words.
-He was pronounced dead at 2:20 AM.
+He was pronounced dead at 2:20 am.

 A bridge was named in Fulford's honor in 2011.